Sudoblark/Butterchase/readme.md

 - [ ] Add in some way to have different NAT1 possibilities depending on the level
 - [ ] Add more dice rolls to allow bad and good things to happen more option
 - [ ] Limit len of name so menu doesn't break
+- [ ] Add logic for if player moves to exit

 ## Acknowledgements
 - Robert Charles Levett-Millett for lending his creative writting to character names and level descriptions